pomonam/kronfluence/examples/glue/README.md

     --factor_strategy ekfac
 ```
 On A100 (80GB), it takes less than 4 hours to compute the pairwise scores with query batching (including computing EKFAC factors).

-Assuming that you ran above two commands, `query_batching_analysis.py`
-contains code to compute the correlations between the full rank prediction and low-rank scores.
+Assuming that you ran above two commands, `query_batching_analysis.py` contains code to compute the correlations between the full rank and low-rank scores.

 <p align="center">
 <a href="#"><img width="380" img src="figure/query_batching.png" alt="Counterfactual"/></a>